EEOB-BioData/BCB546X-R/_episodes/04-data-frames.md

 > * What is our goal, again?
 {: .discussion}

-We will be using the  R’s %in% operator, which returns a logical vector indicating which of the values of x are in y.
+We will be using two new functions in R to merge the datasets: `%in%` and `match` R’s `%in%` operator returns a logical vector indicating which of the values of x are in y.
 E.g.,:

 ~~~